samhuk/ts-npm-ui-package-template/contributing/development.md

 ## Miscellaneous Scripts

 `npm run check` - Useful to run before committing to check the full validity of a change.
-This runs linting, Typescript build, unit tests and integration tests.
+This runs linting, Typescript build, unit tests.

 ## Pull Requests